PerryRhodan/TTSDK-Animation/README.md

 ```

 ## Animation
+The Animation class implements the same interface as the PlainImage, and can there be used in the same way - while at the same time being an animation with changing images.
+The example below uses the same Canvas, GraphicsContext, Focus, and DrawingPosition as the example above.

 ```java
 // First load our images required for the animation
 // This could either be a sprite sheet, ie a single image